pjflanagan/blackjack-simulator/README.md

 The shoe or deck might not be working properly

-Make new players:
+Player add and edit:
 - PlayerHuman // enters own name
-- PlayerCardCounter // extend from PlayerAI //rainman
-- PlayerLearner // Random Player and result recorder
+- PlayerLearner // Plays randomly and records the results

 make everything in RULES static